Local couple remembers U of A grad who died on 9/11

 “It was fairly emotional, and it still is every year,” John said.

-Eighteen years later, Americans are still feeling the impact of the two planes that crashed into the Twin Towers in New York.
+Eighteen years later, Americans are still feeling the impact of the two planes that crashed into the Twin Towers.

 “Sara was on one of the first planes,” he said.
 “She was a stewardess on one of the first planes that crashed into the World Trade Center.”